Estonian Folklore Archives: Foundation and early years

-The original collections of the archives were based on manuscript reports and accounts of Estonian folklore gathered together by Estonian folklore collector Jakob Hurt (1839-1907).
+The original collections of the archives were based on manuscript reports and accounts of Estonian folklore gathered together by Estonian folklore collector Jakob Hurt (1839–1907).
 Estonian folklore had been previously collected by Baltic Germans, as a literary hobby or amateur linguistic activity.
 Jakob Hurt brought together different initiatives and encouraged people in Estonia to collect folklore.
 Collecting their own folklore and creating their own history through folklore collections supported the national awakening.
 Work of Jakob Hurt resulted in a manuscript collection of 114 696 pages containing songs, proverbs, riddles, legends, folk tales and other folklore materials from various regions of Estonia, sent by more than 1400 collectors.
 Hurt systematized manuscripts and arranged the collected material into volumes by format and place of collection.
 After the death of Hurt his collection was transferred to the repository of the Finnish Literature Society in Helsinki as by that time there was no appropriate preservation condition in Estonia for such a material.
 Finnish folklorist Kaarle Krohn (1863–1933) was the initiator of the move.

 Discussions about the return of J. Hurt's collections were started in 1924 with an idea of founding folklore archives in Estonia.
-Estonian folklorist Oskar Loorits (1900-1961) was one of the scholars standing behind this idea.
+Estonian folklorist Oskar Loorits (1900–1961) was one of the scholars standing behind this idea.
 Estonian archive was based on the example of the Finnish Literature Society and inspired by the Archives of Latvian Folklore which was founded in 1924 as the first of its kind in the region.
 On September 24, 1927, the Estonian Folklore Archives was formed as an independent subdivision of the Estonian National Museum, and it was headed by Oskar Loorits.
 The archivists concentrated on the processing of previously collected materials, making them available for research, and started to collect folklore and compile publications.
 Collections of the Archives grew considerably during the 13 years before the Soviet occupation.
 In addition to the manuscripts, the collections of sound recordings and photographs were established.
 The geographic distribution of the collected folklore materials was taken into consideration – the aim was to complement previous collection work.
-Archives begun to document the folklore of minority groups in Estonia as well as of speakers of kindred Finno-Ugric languages, broadening the area of the collections.
+Archives begun to document the folklore of minority groups in Estonia as well as of kindred Finno-Ugric peoples, broadening the area of the collections.